tobiasalbirosa/middleware/README.md

 # middleware
-Middleware with nodejs and express, we can views and the users can't insert GETs via our URL
+Middleware with nodejs and express, we can add views and redirect users who can't insert GETs via our URL for our correct routing flow.

  What the app do?